Metal Slader Glory: Size and cost issues

 Development of Metal Slader Glory lasted a long four years, and with one megabyte of data, was the largest game for the Famicom.
 The team disbanded after production.
 It was one of the costliest games produced for the Famicom.
 In retrospect, Iwata believed there were management mistakes with the game.
 At points in development, the team considered releases on other systems.
-A multidisk release for the Famicom Disk System was considered.
+A multidisk release for the Family Computer Disk System was considered.
 Also, when Nintendo revealed the system architecture for their next home console, the Super Famicom, the team believed they could potentially transfer their progress to the new platform.
 This decision was not up to Yoshimiru, and ultimately development was completed for the Famicom.
 When it became clear there was not enough space to fit the opening Yoshimiru wanted into the game, he spoke to HAL's public relations representative and got approval to include it as a manga in the manual.

 The final game was built with an MMC5 chip, chosen for its parallax scrolling capabilities.
 The game could have otherwise been achievable on a less advanced MMC3 chip.
 The MMC5 chips made the carts more expensive to manufacture.
 Nintendo sold a limited number of boards to HAL at a discount so they could afford to sell Metal Slader Glory at a competitive market price of 8900 yen.
 It is unknown why Nintendo only sold a limited number of the boards; HAL could only produce a limited number of copies due to this restriction.